mongodb-developer/GenAI-Showcase/apps/minimal-ts-agent/README.md

 # RAG Agent Demo — How to Create an AI Agent with Minimal Coding

 Companion project for the **"How to Create an AI Agent with Minimal Coding"** video.
-This demo builds a fully functional RAG (Retrieval-Augmented Generation) agent that answers questions about the MongoDB Brand Book using MongoDB Atlas Vector Search, Voyage AI embeddings, and the Vercel AI SDK's `ToolLoopAgent`.
+This demo builds a fully functional RAG (Retrieval-Augmented Generation) agent that answers questions about the MongoDB Brand Book using MongoDB Vector Search, Voyage AI embeddings, and the Vercel AI SDK's `ToolLoopAgent`.

 ## What It Does